-A transfer switch is an electrical device.
-It connects your generator to your home safely without the need for extension cords.
-These are typically found near the main service panel of your home for easy access and control of your power supply.
+A transfer switch is an electrical device that connects your generator to your home safely without the need for extension cords.
+These are typically found near the main service panel of your home for easy access and control of your own power supply.

 Transfer switches come with two configurations: Manual and automatic.
 Choosing these depends on the amount of power you use.